InhyeLee-Data/MachineLearning2020/3.Clustering/README.md

 - Cluster 4: Movement (especially, with the diagonal lines)
 - Cluster 5: Division of a space

 Below are some images from Cluster 1  and Cluster 4, which I found most interesting.
-For all the other clusters, please look at the bottom part of the [final notebook](Cluster_Submission_Final.ipynb)
+For all the other clusters, please look at the bottom part of the [final notebook](Cluster_Submission_Final.ipynb).

 Cluster 1 (Lump, Lump, Lump)<br>
 ![Lump](final-images/Cluster1_2.jpeg)<br>